Tips On Cleaning Your Solar Panels

 In all honesty cleaning your solar panels in a residential area isn’t worth the bother or the potential risk to your safety if scaling the rooftop.
 Unless you can clearly see a build up of dirt or your solar panel isn’t performing as well as it might, then just let nature take its course and do the work for you.

-If you’ve got particularly dirty solar panels or for whatever reason your panels are under performing then give Static Electrics a call on 0429 139 039 and we’ll send one of our technicians to take a look.
+If you’ve got particularly dirty solar panels or for whatever reason your panels are under performing then give Static Electrics solar power specialists a call on 0429 139 039 and we’ll send one of our technicians to take a look.